jpabadir/jpabadir/README.md

 # Welcome to my GitHub!

-### I'm a freelance software developer!
+### I'm a freelance software developer.
 I started a company to house my work, you can view its website [here](https://www.northpnd.com).

 Don't hesitate to get in touch with me [on LinkedIn](https://www.linkedin.com/in/jean-philippe-abadir-2a931a157) or by emailing me at jp@northpnd.com!